NexClipper/nexclipper.github.io/docs/installation.md

 ![img](../static/img/nc-login.png)

 :::info
 Currently, we only support e-mail and Google Authentication (including GSuite).
-If you need to use it, please contact support@nexclipper.io.
+If you need to use NexClipper, please contact support@nexclipper.io.
 :::

 Log in with your Account.